-It is our job to find that right story, guide you through writing it, in your words, and bringing it to life.
+It is our job to help you find that right story, guide you through writing it, in your words, and bringing it to life.
 It is not about someone else writing your essay and it reading as though you weren’t the writer.
-I can assure you, college admissions officers can tell if you wrote it.
+College admissions officers can tell if you wrote it.
 It is about portraying you for who you are.
 Everyone has a story and we help you find out what your story is.

 The Supplemental Essay